Straight to the Point

-The Best Cold Brewer if You Don't Want to Buy a Cold Brewer: The Coffee Gator French Press
+The Best Cold Brewer if You Don't Want to Buy a Cold Brewer: Coffee Gator French Press Coffee Maker

 The French press as a cold brewer is vastly improved with just a few tricks.
 When I tasted the French press after Test 1, I noted a pronounced heaviness.
 For Test 2, since the French press didn’t come with cold brewing instructions, I used a Stumptown recipe from Wolczynski’s FAQ.
 Per his recommendation, I decided to run the final brew through a paper filter to pick up some of the grit at the bottom of the cup.
 I also agitated the grounds and made sure they were well mixed with the water.